orgua/shepherd_v2_planning/misc_project_v2_improvements.rst

 - not available atm
 - previous switch limited to ~ 200 kHz
-- capacitance on line is ~ 1/10, resistance ~ 1/2
+- capacitance on line is ~ 1/10, resistance ~ 1/2 -> 2 MHz should be fine

-Logging of system parameters
+Logging of system parameters while recording

 - io calls
 - cpu usage